 Gentle Friction at the Right Moment

-Research consistently shows that gentle friction is more sustainable than hard blocking because it maintains autonomy while interrupting automatic behaviors.
-A moment of pause — a nudge that says have you been here a while? — re-engages the prefrontal cortex before the scroll loop deepens.
+The mechanism is autonomy preservation.
+Research consistently shows that gentle friction is more sustainable than hard blocking precisely because it keeps the user in control.
+A moment of pause – a nudge that says “have you been here a while?” – re-engages the prefrontal cortex before the scroll loop deepens.
 You’re not being told no. You’re being given a moment to choose.

 This is the principle ComfortZoneCheckin was designed around: detecting when passive dwell time has crossed the line, and offering a quiet exit ramp back toward intentional work.
 Not a lockout.
 Not a shame prompt.
 Just a well-timed check-in that gives you back the choice you didn’t realize you’d already made.